abeatrix/Alfred/README.md

     - Footer
 - Portfolio Page
     - Navbar with site logo
-    - Header with user info
+    - Header with user info: if user click on profile icon they will be able to update their profile (profile picture / name)
-    - Portfolio detail made up with another component that contain detail for each stock
+    - Portfolio detail made up with another component that contain detail for each stock. click on each stock and detail will display in sidebar
-    - Sidebar to manage portfolio
+    - Sidebar to manage portfolio (add/remove stock to/from portfolio)

 ## Wireframes
 <img src="https://i.ibb.co/zJQxkZq/Alfred1-001.png" alt="Alfred1-001" border="0" width="100%">